The effect of liquidation on a company

 The liquidator must send a report to all creditors outlining the company’s financial position at the date of liquidation within 25 working days from the date of liquidation.
 In a voluntary liquidation the report is sent within five working days.

 The report will explain how the liquidator intends to manage the liquidation, and how long it will take to complete.
-If a dividend is likely to be paid then six-monthly update reports will also be sent.
-A final report is sent at the end of the liquidation.
+6 monthly reports will be sent and a final report is sent at the end of the liquidation.

 If the Official Assignee is the liquidator, creditors can log in to the Insolvency and Trustee Service website to access regular updates on the progress of the liquidation at any time after the first report has been filed.